pmav99/r.estimap.recreation/README.md

 Alternatively, the module treats unprocessed maps, by providing a set of relevant scores or coefficients, to derive component maps required by the algorithm.
-For example, a CORINE land cover map may be given to the 'landuse' input option along with a set of land suitability scores, that correspond to the CORINE nomenclature.
+FIXME 1. an ASCII file with a set of land suitability scores (see below) 2. a string listing a set of comma-separated scores for each raster category.. -- FIXME 3. in the case of the CORINE map, use of internal rules FIXME For example, a CORINE land cover map may be given to the 'landuse' input option along with a set of land suitability scores, that correspond to the CORINE nomenclature.
 The latter is fed as an ASCII file to the 'suitability\_scores' input option.

 ##### Recreation Opportunity